Henery X (long)

 That loss left me devastated, so much so that I quit.”

 “Yes.
-I guess I am a loser.
-But, it won’t be a total loss if I can help you.
+I guess I am a quitter.
+But, I can redeem myself if I can help you.
 So, what do you say…. let’s win together.”

 “Let’z do it!”